Cerchie/notes-for-gh-video/wade-review.md

 ```

 Then, I’ll initialize it with our state store.
-The init method schedules a punctuation to fire every second, printing the ratio in the store.
+The init method schedules a punctuation, or a scheduled periodic action on the stream, to fire every second, printing the ratio in the store.
+You might also wonder about the `ProcessorContext`.
+This context instance includes metadata of the currently processed record and, in addition, allows us to schedule the punctuation.

 ```java
 static class MyProcessorSupplier implements ProcessorSupplier<String, GitHubPRInfo, String, GitHubPRStateCounter> {